ClickHouse/ClickHouse/docs/en/query_language/functions/other_functions.md

 **Parameters**

 - `join_storage_table_name` — [Identifier](../../syntax/#syntax-identifiers) indicates where search is performed.
 In most cases, this is the name of the database and/or table.
-Firstly, identifier is searched in the default database (see parameter `default_database` in the config), and then in other databases.
+Firstly, identifier is searched in the default database (see parameter `default_database` in the config file), and then in other databases.
 To override the default database, use the `USE db_name` command.
     - Specify only the table name for tables with a unique name.
     - Specify the database and then the table for non-unique tables.
 Use a dot as the separator.
 - `value_column` — name of the column of the table that contains required data.
 - `join_keys` — list of keys.